Front matter

 We create a YAML data file named snippets.yml to store the different translations of the user interface copy as additional data in the _data subdirectory.

-We then create a new variable named snippets in the base.html layout to shorten the code that we need to write to access the data contained in the snippets.yml file:
+We then create a new variable named snippets in the base.html layout to shorten the code needed to access the data contained in the snippets.yml file:

 {%- assign snippets = site.data.snippets %}

-Since the base.html layout is the base for all the other layouts, if we place the variable snippets there, we can then access it from any other page.
+Since the base.html layout is the base for all the other layouts, placing the variable snippets there allows us access it from any other page.

 Through this variable, we can write just snippets.name_of_the_data_item when accessing a data item rather than the full, longer site.data.snippets.name_of_the_data_item.